mattermost/docs/source/playbooks/work-with-playbooks.rst

 Create fewer channels
 ---------------------

-From Mattermost v7.7, you can choose to start each run in a new channel or re-use the same channel.
+From Mattermost v7.7, you can choose to start each run in a new channel or re-use an already existing channel.

 Here are some scenarios why you might want to start each run in the same channel: